A General Framework for Bandit Problems Beyond Cumulative Objectives: Problem Formulation

 \paragraph{Oracle and regret.} For given horizon $T$, the oracle policy $\optPolicyT = (\optPolicyTAt{1}, \optPolicyTAt{2}, \ldots)$ is one that achieves optimal performance given full knowledge of the arm distributions $\Fi$ ($i \in \actionSet$).
 Formally, it satisfies

-Similarly to the classic bandit setting, we define a notion of regret that compares the performance of policy $\policy$ to that of $\optPolicyT$.
-The expected regret of policy $\policy \in \policiesSet$ at time $T$ is given by,
+Similar to the classic bandit setting, we define a notion of regret that compares the performance of policy $\policy$ to that of $\optPolicyT$.
+The expected (normalized) regret of policy $\policy \in \policiesSet$ at time $T$ is given by,

+We note that this definition is normalized with respect to the horizon $T$, thus transforming familiar regret bounds such as $\mathcal{O}(\log T)$ into $\mathcal{O}(\frac{\log T}{T})$.
+With that convention we simply refer to the above as the ``regret'' without added qualifiers.

+\paragraph{Assumptions.} Beyond the existence and finiteness of expectations, flagged earlier, we make the following assumption throughout.
+Let the simplex in $\RR[K]$ be